ShowYourWorking/sample-site/user/index.md

                 <a name="attachments"><h2 class="blue" id="attachments">Attach extra files</h2></a>

                 <p>One of the field types for the project fields that you set up at the start was File Upload.
-This means that you can attach extra files (like pictures, powerpoint files, PDFs and more) to a data record.
+This means that you can attach extra files (like pictures, PowerPoint files, PDFs and more) to a data record.
 Make sure one of your project fields is a File Upload field, go to the record you want to attach a file to and click Edit.</p>

                 <p class="text-center"><img src="img img-responsive img-thumbnail" src="/assets/images/help/add-attachments.png"></p>